arthlmx814/graalvm-runtime-jre-images/README.md

 ### What frequency do you update the GraalVM Java JRE Docker images?

-I use a GitHub action to build the GraalVM Java JRE Docker images every week on Sunday at 00:00 UTC. (if there is a new version of the GraalVM JDK available or if ubuntu updates the base image)
+I use a Jenkins pipeline to build the GraalVM Java JRE Docker images every week on Sunday at 00:00 UTC. (if there is a new version of the GraalVM JDK available or if ubuntu updates the base image)

 This is to avoid any security issues that might be present in the JDK or in the base image.

-My GitHub action fetches automatically the latest version of the GraalVM Java JDK (17, 21 and 22) and builds them.
+My Jenkins pipeline fetches automatically the latest version of the GraalVM Java JDK (17, 21 and 22) and builds them.

 ### Do you provide a "latest" tag for the GraalVM Java JRE Docker images?